Splinters in Your Ass

 I remember anti-drug campaign ads in the early 2000s that had a picture of dandelions with a caption that said “Weed to a sixth grader” and a picture of a joint with a caption that read “Weed to a seventh grader”.
 I’m sure there’s research about the pivotal social, emotional, and physical changes that take place in these years.
 Anecdotally, it was definitely a time of transition for me.

 Though three and a half years apart, my older sister and I were the same height for most of our girlhood.
-In that transition for tween to preteen, I grew 9 inches, towering over her and most of my peers.
+In that transition from tween to preteen, I grew 9 inches, towering over her and most of my peers.
 I started my period, grew curves, and had my first boyfriend- who was also significantly shorter than me.
-Though I wore uniforms to school, I started developing my own style.
-I got my ears re-pierced for the third and final time.
+I started developing my own style.
+I got my ears re-pierced for the third and final time (the first as a baby, the second around seven years old).
 And I discovered Flyy Girl.

 The pink paperback changed hands many times between me and my friends, swearing we’d never let one another get played, and wishing for the days we’d be old enough to go on dates and have cars.